luohuidong/unify-ui/packages/docs/components/feedback/not-found/index.md

 # NotFound

-We can use the `EzNotFound` component on the 404 page, which will be displayed when users visit a page that does not exist.
+We can use the `UniNotFound` component on the 404 page, which will be displayed when users visit a page that does not exist.

 :::raw
 <ShowCase class="vp-raw" />